aahnik/bulk-email-sender/README.md

 # bulk-email-sender

 Send Templatized Dynamic Emails Automatically

+## What's New

+- You can send html mails.
+Just write `compose.html`.

 ## Features

 This is a simple program which does its work perfectly.
 Nothing more, nothing less